Maximum Likelihood for Gaussian Process Classification and Generalized Linear Mixed Models under Case-Control Sampling: Discussion

-The combination of unit-level ascertainment, a large number of random effects and a dense correlation structure is very common in statistical genetics \citep{golan_measuring_2014}, but is often encountered in other scientific domains, such as geostatistics and GP classification \citep{diggle_model-based_1998,chu_classification_2010,ziegler_individualized_2014,young_accurate_2013}.
-Ascertained sampling is almost inevitable when studying rare phenomena, and the increasing dimensionality of studied data often necessitates the introduction of random rather than fixed effects, which in turn induce dense dependency structures.
-Additionally, it is often more convenient to perform dense sampling in a small number of clusters rather than collecting a large number of clusters \citep{bellamy_quantifying_2005,zhang_inconsistent_2004,glidden_modelling_2004} leading to dense, full-rank dependency structures at the cluster level.
+The combination of unit-level ascertainment and a full-rank, non-sparse covariance structure is very common in statistical genetics \citep{golan_measuring_2014}, but is often encountered in other scientific domains, such as geostatistics and GP classification \citep{diggle_model-based_1998,chu_classification_2010,ziegler_individualized_2014,young_accurate_2013}.
+Ascertained sampling is almost inevitable when studying rare phenomena, and the increasing dimensionality of studied data often necessitates the introduction of random rather than fixed effects, which in turn induce full-rank, non-sparse dependency structures.
+Additionally, it is often more convenient to perform dense sampling in a small number of clusters rather than collecting a large number of clusters \citep{bellamy_quantifying_2005,zhang_inconsistent_2004,glidden_modelling_2004}, leading to non-sparse, full-rank dependency structures at the cluster level.
 Hence, we expect our work to be applicable in diverse scientific fields.

+In this study we extended the well-known EP algorithm \citep{minka_expectation_2001} to approximate GP likelihood.
+Another potential approach is MCMC sampling coupled with an integration scheme such as thermodynamic integration \citep{kuss_assessing_2005,nickisch_approximations_2008,gelman_simulating_1998}, but in our experience such approaches are too slow and complex for modern sized data sets.
+In recent years, Bayesian approaches have proven to be potential alternatives to likelihood based approaches in GPs \citep{ferkingstad_improving_2015}.
+However, such approaches can be sensitive to the choice of prior distribution, and require prohibitively computationally expensive MCMC sampling.
+Several analytical approximations exist, but these are often inaccurate in the presence of binary data \citep{fong_bayesian_2010}.
+The potential use of sampling-based approaches for inference in GPs under case-control ascertainment remains to be explored.

+In recent years, genetic biobanks with hundreds of thousands of individuals have become available \citep{bycroft2018uk}.
+AEP scales cubically with sample size and is thus not scalable to such datasets.
+GP approximation techniques from the machine learning community, such as mixture-of-experts models \citep{pmlr-v37-deisenroth15}, inducing points \citep{snelson2006sparse,wilson2015kernel,pmlr-v84-gardner18a}, random feature expansions \citep{rahimi2008random,le_fastfood_2013,yang_cartelearning_2015} and stochastic variational approximations \citep{hensman_gaussian_2013,wilson2016stochastic,cheng2017variational}, or from the GWAS community (e.g. \citealt{loh_contrasting_2015}) can potentially be used to scale up AEP to such large datasets.